alexprut/Spider4Schema/README.md

 * Open ```configuration.php``` and edit the ```CREATE_LIBRARY``` constant in order to specify the type of library to be created
 * Open your ```terminal/shell``` and call ```php spider.php```

-The libraries will be created in ```libraries``` folder
+The libraries will be created in the ```libraries``` folder

 ##### Library Types
 There are 3 types of Microdata library you can create:
-* JSON → a .json file containing all Types and Properties
+* JSON → a .json file containing all available Types and Properties, used in library https://github.com/PAlexcom/PHPMicrodata for generating Microdata semantics
-* Minified → an array with all Types and Properties
+* Minified → a .php file with an array containing all available Types and Properties
-* Normal → each Type is file (an abstract class with static Properties)
+* Normal → each Type is a PHP class file (an abstract class with static Properties)

 ##### Performance
 The __json__ library:
-1 file, 70.2 KB, all Types and Properties are in JSON
+1 .json file, 76.5 KB, contains all available Types (558) and its Properties

 The __minified__ library:
-1 file, 84.5 KB, 2600 lines of code, the Types and Properties are in a hash table (array)
+1 php file, 91.2 KB, 3347 lines of code, contains all available Types (558) and its Properties, stored in a hash table (array)

 The __normal__ abstract static library:
-531 files, 541.5 KB, 8011 lines of code without comments and documentation, ~ 26.000 lines of code with comments and documentation
+558 php files, 582.4 KB, 8756 lines of code without comments and documentation, 1 file for each available Type